Top 12 Replit Alternatives & Competitors in 2026 [Expert Tested]

 Ideal users

-- Technical and semi-technical teams building secure internal tools that are centrally governed.
+• Non-technical and semi-technical teams building secure internal tools that directly touch private enterprise data

-- Platform teams standardizing development practices across multiple teams.
+• Platform teams that need to standardize development practices and governance across multiple teams.

 Pricing